samarth1505/minesweeper/README.md

 # minesweeper
-Play a game of minesweeper:
+Play a game of minesweeper
+-Samarth Singh Pundir